John R. Casani: Early life

-John R. Casani was born in Philadelphia, Pennsylvania, on September 17, 1932.
+John R. Casani was born in Philadelphia, Pennsylvania, on September 17, 1932, to Jack and Julia Casani.
 He attended St. Joseph's Preparatory School, where he studied no scientific technical subjects.
 He then entered the University of Pennsylvania with the intention of becoming a liberal arts major.
-During his sophomore year, he decided that the employment prospects for liberal arts majors were unpromising, and decided to join the United States Air Force.
+During his sophomore year, he decided that the employment prospects for liberal arts majors were unpromising and decided to join the United States Air Force.
 When his father objected, he decided instead to major in electrical engineering like his college roommate.
 The roommate eventually dropped out, but Casani received his Bachelor of Science degree in the discipline in 1955.

 Jet Propulsion Laboratory

-After graduation Casani worked at the Rome Air Development Center in New York state.
-In 1956 he moved to Southern California, where he lived in his fraternity's house at the University of Southern California while looking for work.
+After graduation, Casani worked at the Rome Air Development Center in New York state.
+In 1956, he moved to Southern California, where he lived in his fraternity's house at the University of Southern California while looking for work.
 He was offered a position at North American Aviation working its Navaho missile project, but Jack James convinced him to join the Jet Propulsion Laboratory (JPL), where he worked on the guidance system for the Army Ballistic Missile Agency's Jupiter missile until the Sputnik crisis resulted in a change of priorities.

 From 1958 to 1959, Casani was a payload engineer working on Pioneer 3 and Pioneer 4.
 These spacecraft were so small that he carried them in a suitcase to the University of Iowa to have their instruments calibrated.
 He worked as a spacecraft systems engineer on Ranger 1 and Ranger 2 from 1959 to 1962, and then on the Mariner 3 and Mariner 4 Mars probes from 1962 to 1965.
 He became the Chief Engineer of the Mariner Mars project in 1965, Deputy Spacecraft System Manager in 1966, Spacecraft System Manager in 1969, and Project Manager in 1970.
 Early missions to Mars were dogged by failures, which a reporter attributed to the Great Galactic Ghoul.
 After a hiatus, the Ghoul returned on Mariner 7, and Casani received drawing and paintings of the Ghoul.